fentas/c3io/README.md

 env c3ctr="foo" c3len=1 node example.js
 ```

-c3len configures how long the command name is. [default: 3]
+`c3len` configures how long the command name is. [_default: 3_]
-Default there are following sequences. (for usage see latter example)
+Currently there are following sequences. (for usage see latter example)

 * c3io!__req__

-> triggers an message event in order to replay to the input request
+>> triggers an message event in order to replay to the input request

 c3io!__stp__ is [c3docker](https://github.com/fentas/c3docker) specific.